isabelkfigueroa/isabelkfigueroa.github.io/_posts/2025-05-18-color-me-dark.md

 to even make a speech about how difficult it is to be a member of the NAACP in the South” (p.
 100).
 Upon his return from a meeting, Mr. Love happily tells his family that he plans to travel to attend the larger, yearly meeting of the NAACP.
-Furthermore, he plans to speak about his experience as a black man in Tennessee.
 In Chicago, like in Tennessee, Mr. Love takes on responsibilities for his local organizations.
-Mr. Love’s colleagues in Chicago depend on Mr.
-Love to attend the annual NAACP conference in order to gain more information to bring back to them, and also to share his own firsthand knowledge so people around the country can better understand the conditions in the southern states.
+Mr. Love attends the annual NAACP conference to share with people from all over the country his experience as a black man in Tennessee.
+His firsthand account can help inform people about conditions in the southern states.
 Mr. Love not only participates in his community, he makes sure that his children at home learn to seek information and become interested in civic engagement.
-Nellie Lee writes: “The first week in every month _The_ _Crisis_ comes.
+Nellie Lee writes: “The first week in every month _The Crisis_ comes.
 Daddy reads it [to us] from cover to cover and then again so as not to miss one comma or question mark.
 I love the articles, poems, stories, and all about what Colored people are doing, and what the NAACP is doing to make things